dntosas/capi2argo-cluster-operator/README.md

 3. CAPI reconciles on these definitions
 4. CAPI provisions these Clusters on Cloud Provider
 5. CAPI returns provisioned Cluster information as k8s Secrets
+6. :x: Argo is not aware of remote Clusters plus cannot authenticate to provision additional resources

 Ok, all good until here.
 But having bare naked k8s clusters is not something useful.
 Probably dozens of utils and addons are needed for a cluster to look handy (eg. CSI Drivers, Ingress Controllers, Monitoring, etc).

 Argo can also take care of deploying these utils but eventually credentials will be essential to authenticate against target clusters.
 Of course, we can proceed with the following three manual steps to solve that:

 - Read CAPI credentials
-- Translate it to Argo type
+- Translate them to Argo types
 - Create new Argo credentials

 But how can we automate this?
 Capi2Argo Cluster Operator was created so it can take care of above actions.